AthenZ/authorization-proxy/docs/graceful-shutdown.md

 ## Rolling update in K8s with graceful shutdown

+> [!NOTE]
+> The following set of sample values should be sufficient for most cases.
+Please fine-tune the values only if you encounter unexpected issues and fully understand the relationship between them.

 1. make sure the `strategy` is set in the deployment
     - sample
     ```yaml